 Games that are able to sustainably grow in the competitive market today, understand how important it is to make organic acquisition a part of their strategy.
 The concept of the mobile growth stack is now being slowly accepted and followed by game developers as well.

-The importance of community in game monetization
+The importance of community in app monetization

 In one of our previous posts, we discussed the two metrics that should matter the most to game developers – players-to-payers and players-to-promoters.
 But both the metrics heavily rely on how engaged your players are in the game and for how long.